 About the Johnson County Executive Airport Master Plan

-The Master Plan is a proactive document which identifies and plans for future facility needs well in advance of the actual need for the facilities.
-This is done to ensure that Airport management can coordinate project approvals, design, financing, and construction to avoid experiencing detrimental effects due to inadequate facilities.
+The master plan is a proactive document which identifies and plans for future facility needs well in advance of the actual need for the facilities.
+This is done to ensure that airport management can coordinate project approvals, design, financing, and construction to avoid experiencing detrimental effects due to inadequate facilities.

 About the Johnson County Executive Airport Master Plan

-The Master Plan is a proactive document which identifies and plans for future facility needs well in advance of the actual need for the facilities.
-This is done to ensure that Airport management can coordinate project approvals, design, financing, and construction to avoid experiencing detrimental effects due to inadequate facilities.
+The master plan is a proactive document which identifies and plans for future facility needs well in advance of the actual need for the facilities.
+This is done to ensure that airport management can coordinate project approvals, design, financing, and construction to avoid experiencing detrimental effects due to inadequate facilities.

 Project Team